 Relief and Recovery

 While Hurricane Irma has moved out of Florida, our community now turns to recovery.
-Central Florida residents should look to local and state resources for information on disaster relief and recovery, be it debris clean up, financial assistance, or the resumption of normal municipal services.
+Central Florida residents should look to local and state resources for information on disaster relief and recovery.

 From The Florida Bar: A legal aid hotline is now available for Hurricane Irma survivors in Florida who cannot pay for an attorney: 1-866-550-2929.
 The hotline operates through a partnership between The Florida Bar Young Lawyers Division, the American Bar Association (ABA) Young Lawyers Division, and the Federal Emergency Management Agency (FEMA).
 More information may be found via The Florida Bar’s Hurricane Irma resource page.